The Ultimate Guide to Waiver Wire & FAAB Strategy

 First Come, First Served

-The name covers almost everything.
-Usually the first is served at a set time and runs until waiver close, OR, waivers do not close and runs the entire season that way.
-This is a difficult option if your league mates do not live in the same time zones, let alone incorporating family life, other hobbies (pssh, this is THE hobby), or non-traditional work schedules.
+The name says it all.
+Usually the first is served at a set time and runs until waivers close.
+OR, waivers do not close and run the entire season that way.
+This is a difficult option if your league mates do not live in the same time zones, let alone incorporate family life, other past times, or non-traditional work schedules.

 FAAB